-Here at “The Rookery” in East London, we have assembled an eclectic mix of English and Continental antique furniture, mirrors, glass, plaster casts and objects that we love and hope you do too.
+Here at “The Rookery” in Suffolk, we have assembled an eclectic mix of English and Continental antique furniture, mirrors, glass, plaster casts and objects that we love and hope you do too.

 Our collection is not period specific.
 We buy and sell what we love, ranging from 18th and 19th century gilt mirrors, furniture and objects, to 19th and 20th century plaster casts by Brucciani, Franchi and others.

 What we look for when we buy is beauty, design and a quirky individuality.
 We offer our customers, be they dealers, decorators, set designers or private clients, a personalised and quality service with integrity.

 We are open by appointment only in Halesworth, Suffolk, and look forward to meeting you.

 Please note that our stock is also available for hire.
 Please email or call us to discuss your requirements.